Kaev/Alieanum/README.md

 # Alieanum
-Ludum Dare 33 entry.
-A kinda bullet hell space shooter
+My Ludum Dare 33 entry.
+Everything was created by me in less than 48 hours.

 You can find the compiled game here: http://kaev.itch.io/alieanum